 Undeterred, the brothers hunkered down in Camden writing more songs and were joined by French drummer Guillaume Boisselet, guitarist Sean Phillips and Phil ‘Albino Priest’ on Moog keyboard.
 The intrepid five-piece then rocked the London live circuit during the height of Britpop until Sean and Phil’s side-project Lo-Fidelity Allstars took off with NME covers and US tours, leaving ‘the Slice’ no option but to call it a day before their time.

 Now 25 years later, as part of a lockdown project, the Macleod brothers unearthed their old demoes and decided that some of them were quite good.
-And with the help of singer/songwriter/producer Chris Hornsby, the best recordings were edited, remastered and now to coincide with the 25th anniversary of Brit-pop, which they played a small part, these long lost classics are at last seeing the light of day with an album release on Label Fandango.
+And with the help of singer/songwriter/producer and very nice man Chris Hornsby, the best recordings were edited, remastered and now these long lost classics are at last seeing the light of day with an album release on Label Fandango.

 The release also coincides with the launch of Anoint My Head – How I Failed to Make it as a Britpop Indie-Rockstar, a memoir written by Big Slice singer/songwriter Andy Macleod.

 Come for the tunes, stay for the lyrics, wonder what could have been; and tell your friends about the best-undiscovered band of the nineties.